Skip to main content

 Public Engagement

-Seth is the Outreach Coordinator for the Department of Physics and Astronomy and the lead academic contact for the particle physics project for Physics Research in School Environments.
-He holds a Spark Award from the STFC for developing his Higgs Boson Dominoes project.
+Seth is the Outreach Coordinator for the Department of Physics and Astronomy and the lead academic contact for the ATLAS Open Data project within Physics Research in School Environments.
+He received a Spark Award from the STFC for developing his Higgs Boson Dominoes project.
 He has held both large and small internal grants from the Queen Mary Centre for Public Engagement (CPE), was on the Small Grants Panel in 2021-2, and was on the Large Grants Panel in 2022-3.
 He won the 2021 SEPNet Public Engagement Champion award for this work, and was interviewed about it in April 2021.

 Back to top